 Patricia Likos Ricci

-Associate Professor of History of Art & Director of the Fine Arts Division
+Associate Professor of History of Art & Director of the Department of Fine Arts

 Office: Steinman Hall, room 100

 Patricia Likos Ricci is the Director of the Department of Fine Arts, Associate Professor of the History of Art, and a member of the Women and Gender Studies faculty.
 She teaches courses in 18th and 19th century European and American art and a seminar on the Italian Renaissance.
 She has written and lectured extensively on the American Renaissance muralist Violet Oakley and was a commentator in the documentary film A Palace of Art: The Pennsylvania State Capitol produced by WITF.
 Her research focuses on late nineteenth-century American culture, American and European landscape painting, and the interaction of artists and scientists.